 You can click on it to expand the options.
 To add a focus keyword, use this box:

-You can always add multiple keywords if you are writing a pillar article.
+You can always add multiple keywords when writing a pillar article.
 This way, you can ensure the content is well-optimized for each keyword.

 Once you have added the focus keyword, click the Edit Snippet button.

 From there, you can edit the post’s SEO title, URL, and meta description.
-Change them according to your requirements and remember to update the post.
+Modify them according to your requirements and remember to update the post accordingly.

-The live preview option lets you see every update in real time.
-Once you are done adding SEO titles, meta descriptions, and keywords to your article, publish or update the post.
+The live preview option allows you to see every update in real-time.
+Once you have added SEO titles, meta descriptions, and keywords to your article, publish or update the post.

 You can follow the same method to add meta tags to your pages.